$999

 3. Scenarios Requiring Backflow Prevention Assemblies (BPAs)

-Irrigation Systems: To prevent contaminants from entering the potable water supply through irrigation lines.
+TCWD requires BPAs in various scenarios to protect the public water supply: Irrigation Systems: To prevent contaminants from entering the potable water supply through irrigation lines.

 Swimming Pools: To prevent contaminants from entering the potable water supply through pool systems.